 There is a patched code that is made available on GitHub to patch the Dirty Cred flaw.
 If you want to implement it on your own, you can try it out.

-We hope this post will help you know how does Dirty Cred vulnerability work and how should you protect your Linux Kernel from Dirty Cred vulnerability.
+We hope this post would help you know how does Dirty Cred vulnerability work and how should you protect your Linux Kernel from Dirty Cred vulnerability.
 Please share this post if you find this interested.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.